A Guide to Finishes for Kitchen Cabinets

 painted cabinets

-One of the most common and versatile material for finishes is paint.
+One of the most common and versatile materials for kitchen cabinet finishes is paint.
 Paint is available in a virtually limitless palette of colors, enabling you to choose the best one for your particular kitchen design and color scheme.

 milk painted cabinets